The aims of GAS are to:

-Priyank is a Fellow of Institute and Faculty of Actuaries, UK.
-He works as a Consulting Actuary with Milliman, based out of Dubai and specialises in General Insurance.
-Priyank has significant experience on a wide range of property and casualty projects in Europe, Asia and United States.
-Prior to joining Milliman, Priyank was a Senior Consultant at Deloitte in London.
+Priyank is a Fellow of the Institute and Faculty of Actuaries, UK.
+He works as a Senior Consulting Actuary with Lux Actuaries & Consultants, based out of Dubai and specialises in General Insurance.
+Priyank has significant experience on a wide range of property and casualty projects in Europe, Asia and the United States.

 Mohsin is a Fellow of the US Society of Actuaries and works as the Head of Pricing of Life Reinsurance business - MENA region for Munich Re in Dubai.
 He has been working in the region for more than 10 years in both life and non-life insurance and has experience in both pricing and reserving.

 Raghav is a Fellow of the Institute of Actuaries, UK.
 He is a Consulting Actuary at Lux Actuaries and Consultants based in Dubai, UAE.
 Based in the region since 2012, he has worked across Non-Life and Health pricing, statutory reserving, analytics and product development for a number of regional and international (re)insurers.